dannielperez/kerberos-sidecar/README.md

 ### Forked kerberos-sidecar
-- This fork is a modification of the original ahmetgurbuz1 version to match a specific use case.
+- This fork is a modification of the original ahmetgurbuz1 version.
+It's a docker compose version instead of swarm.

 ### What is sidecar container ?